jgpelletier/algorithms/ecma/diary.md

 - Add comments to clarify lessons.
 - Finish some of the JavaScript lessons.
 - Add test to some of the algorithms.
+- Look at some of the copies to see what may be deleted.